abhishek1020N/strapi-v4-form-builder/README.md

 - Create custom form fields from the Content Manager
 - Use the Form-Type collection to defince the form fields and form structure
 - Submissions can be viewed from the plugin's homepage.
-- Based on each Form-Type its corresponding submissions can be viewed
+- Based on each Form-Type its corresponding submissions can be viewed.
+- Submitted attachments can be downloaded by CMS admin.

 ### Export